zulip/zulip/help/import-from-mattermost.md

 - Mattermost's export tool does not support exporting user avatars or message edit history.

-- Private messages will only be imported from Mattermost workspaces containing a single team.
-This is because Mattermost's data exports do not associate private messages with a specific Mattermost team.
+- Direct messages will only be imported from Mattermost workspaces containing a single team.
+This is because Mattermost's data exports do not associate direct messages with a specific Mattermost team.

 - Messages in threads are imported, but they are not explicitly marked as being in a thread.